parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 The `%` operator may be invoked twice in `floored_modulo` and `ceilinged_modulo`.
 The first tests for remainder and the second produces it.
 It does not seem worth denormalizing the implementation by adding a variable to cache the value in the (sometimes) case where there is a non-zero remainder.
 So in these cases I am relying on CPU cache and/or compiler optimization to avoid remainder recomputation.

-The `inline` keyword advises the compiler that inlining of the functions is preferred.
-This removes call stack overhead, assuming the compiler respects the request.
+The `constexpr ` keyword ensures that the functions can be evaluated at compile time and advises the compiler that inlining of the functions is preferred.
 Generally I prefer to let the compiler make these decisions, preserving code readability.

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.